yablochko8/color-finder-semantic-search/COOKBOOK.md

 git push
 ```

-## Step 3 - Write a script to turn the source data into DB-ready data

-I'm going to use TypeScript.

-3a - Connect with an AI provider embedding endpoint
+## Step 4 - Connect our codebase to an embedding provider (OpenAI, Mistral etc)

+I'm using TypeScript.

-First I write a simple integration with OpenAI:
+First I create a simple client object with OpenAI (Mistral will come later):

 ```ts
 import OpenAI from "openai";